CBD oil under the tongue

 Benefits of taking CBD sublingually

-Many CBD consumers report that once they are used to it, taking it under the tongue is quick and easy.
+Most of our customers agree that taking CBD under the tongue is quick and easy.
 It requires very little effort and can be completed in a couple of minutes without having to use any special equipment.
-Drops can be placed under your tongue discreetly, whether you are at home or at work.
+Drops can be placed under your tongue discreetly, whether you are at home or work.

-As an extra bonus, taking CBD under your tongue means that a higher amount will be absorbed for use.
-This results in a greater effect from less oil, meaning that you could save money when compared to CBD products that are only eaten or swallowed.
+As a bonus, taking CBD under your tongue means that a higher amount of the active ingredients will be absorbed for use when compared to simply swallowing it or taking capsules/edibles.
+This results in a greater effect from less CBD, meaning that you could save money when compared to eating your CBD which has much lower bioavailability.

 How does it compare with other methods of taking CBD?

-From the 5 methods to take CBD, placing oil under the tongue is one of the most effective.
-It isn’t as effective as vaping, but because it is so simple it is still more popular.
+Of the 5 main methods to take CBD, placing the oil under the tongue is one of the most effective.
+It isn’t as effective as vaping, but because it is so simple and safe it is still more popular.

 The effectiveness of each method can be measured by the length of time it takes for you to feel an effect, and how much of the active ingredient reaches your bloodstream.
-The distance of this journey and the obstacles faced directly affect how effective each method is.
 Once CBD reaches your bloodstream it is unlikely to be broken down further and it will be transported around your body for use.

 Method used